jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 Notice that where the defined $$N$$ amount of changepoints (*n_changepoints*) resulted in the N-dimensional $$\delta$$ tensor, dictating the "magnitudes" of our two terms, Growth Rate & Offsets, at those $$N$$ specific changepoints in the numeric timesteps $$\boldsymbol{t}$$, or simply at $$\boldsymbol{s}$$.
 Together, they additively combined to produce the predicted "trend" of the observed.

-That concludes the mathematical details of the FBProphet's Trend Model.

-[MORE IN PROGRESS AS OF 9-18-2020]